🍽️ Fish Guide

 Is shrimp high in histamine? +

 It depends on freshness.
-While it starts low in histamine, shrimp is highly susceptible to rapid histamine buildup and also acts as a histamine liberator in the body.
+While it starts low in histamine, shrimp is quite prone to rapid histamine buildup and also acts as a histamine liberator in the body.

 Can I eat frozen shrimp? +

-Yes, provided it was flash-frozen immediately after catch.
-This is usually safer than buying fresh shrimp from a seafood counter.
+Generally, yes, provided it was flash-frozen shortly after catch.
+This tends to be safer than buying fresh shrimp from a seafood counter.

 Does cooking destroy histamine in shrimp? +

-No. Once histamine is formed due to time or temperature, cooking will not remove it.
+Not really.
+Once histamine has formed due to time or temperature, cooking won't remove it.

 Why do I react even to fresh shrimp? +

-Shrimp is a known histamine liberator, meaning it can signal your own cells to release histamine regardless of the amount present in the food itself.
+Shrimp is a known histamine liberator, which means it can prompt your own cells to release histamine, somewhat independent of the amount present in the food itself.

 Some people find these options helpful